charleschen-ml/eic-llm/README.md

   - Text-based: Replace common words with typos (selected for use in my experiment)
 - The graphs below shows the accuracy scores after adversarial attack:
   - The solid curve shows the accuracy scores with fixed-precision inference, whereas the dashed line shows the score with random-precision inference.
 The resulting accuracy score with RPI enabled is somewhere between 4-bit and 8-bit precision.
-  - This shows contrary findings compared to that shown in ICML'21.
-One possible explanation is that DWQ's defense is designed to break gradient-based attacks trained at a specific precision like PGD.
-In our case, the adversarail attack is text-based, which is not tied to a specific precision, reducing the robustness improvement from RPT or RPI.
+  - Our experiment diverges from DWQ in both attack type and quantization strategy.
+DWQ observed strong robustness gains due to precision-specific gradient attacks (e.g., PGD), while our text-based perturbation attack is not precision-specific, likely reducing the effectiveness of RPI.
 <p align="center">
   <img src="images/adversary-em-rpi.png" alt="adversary-em-rpi" width="400"/>
   <img src="images/adversary-f1-rpi.png" alt="adversary-f1-rpi" width="400"/>